My Digital Photography of

 Spider #27 --- "Tufts", possibly Phidippus clarus

 I named this spider "Tufts" because of the cute tufts of "hair" on her head.
 I've never found one of this species before.
 She has beautiful markings in varying shades of brown.
 She was photographed on July 25, 2007.
+I took so many photographs of her while I cared for her that she needed her own page, shared with Mr. Greenfangs, another of my favorite pet spiders.

-Spider #26---Zebra Spider, Salticus scenicus
+Spider #26 --- Zebra Spider, Salticus scenicus

 Here is another striped spider, like Spider #24.
 This one was photographed on July 25, 2007.
 This is one of the most difficult types of jumping spiders to photograph because they are continually on the go.
 They don't want to pause for a moment.
 Most of the photos here are actually action shots.